Hostile Takeover

 The drone looked up.
 As J’s systems compensated for the damage, J was starting to resolve hints of an expression (apprehension?).
 At length, the drone complied.

 J closed her eyes, stuck out her tongue, and licked the drone’s hand.
-She’d need a few licks to cover the whole surface, so she grabbed the other drone’s arm and pulled, taking the whole hand into her mouth.
+She’d need a few licks to cover the whole surface, so to save time she grabbed the other drone’s arm and pulled, taking the whole hand into her mouth.
 Soon it was all coated in the repair nanites, and J spat the hand back out.

 “Let’s never speak of this again.”

-“It was… nice, to meet you, but I’ve really gotta go, so…”
+“It was… nice, to meet you,” they said, “but I’ve really gotta go, so…”

 “At least let me show you around the spire.
 I insist.
 We got off to a bad start.
 Then… you can make your decision, alright?”